 DETAILS OF BOARD MEETINGS

-During the financial year under review, eight (8) meetings of the Board of Directors were held, details of which along with the details of attendance of Directors of the Company at the said meetings have been provided in the Corporate Governance Report, which forms part of the Annual Report.
+During the year under review, eight (8) meetings of the Board of Directors were held, details whereof along with the details of attendance of Directors of the Company at the said meetings have been provided in the Corporate Governance Report, which forms an integral part of the Annual Report.
 A calendar of meetings for every year is prepared and circulated in advance to the Directors.

-Composition of the Audit Committee of the Board, along with the details of meetings held during the financial year under review and attendance of Committee members at the said meetings, have been provided in the Corporate Governance Report, which forms part of the Annual Report.
+Composition of the Audit Committee of the Board, along with the details of meetings held during the financial year under review and attendance of Committee members at the said meetings, has been provided in the Corporate Governance Report, which forms an integral part of the Annual Report.
 All the recommendations made by the Audit Committee were accepted by the Board of Directors.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of the Companies Act, 2013, Dr. Prannoy Roy, Executive Co-Chairperson is liable to retire by rotation at the ensuing Annual General Meeting ("AGM") and being eligible offers himself for re-appointment.
+In accordance with the provisions of the Companies Act, 2013, Dr. Prannoy Roy (DIN: 00025576), Executive Co-Chairperson, is liable to retire by rotation at the ensuing Annual General Meeting ("AGM"), and being eligible, offers himself for re-appointment.

-Brief resume/details regarding Director proposed to be re-appointed as above are furnished in the Notice of the AGM.
+Brief resume/details about director proposed to be re-appointed as above are furnished in the Notice of the AGM.

-The Company has received declaration of independence from all Independent Directors in accordance with the provisions of Section 149(6) of the Companies Act, 2013 and Regulation 16 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The details of familiarisation program for Independent Directors are available on the website of the Company at: http://www.ndtv.com/ details-of-familiarisation-programme.
+The Company has received declarations of independence from all the independent directors in accordance with the provisions of Section 149(6) of the Companies Act, 2013 and Regulation 16 and 25 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The details of familiarisation program for independent directors are available on the website of the Company at http://www.ndtv.com/ details-of-familiarisation-programme.

 DIRECTORS RESPONSIBILITY STATEMENT